-Year 2 of the Neuroscience Research Master program consists of various workshops.
+- d.
+In the second year at least 10 EC points must be obtained by following workshops.
+Examination is done by the various workshop coordinators in accordance with the provisions that also apply to the examination of the modules in the 1st year.
 Practical skills and research technical components of the neurosciences are taught compactly at these workshops.
 Workshops are coordinated by a workshop coordinator.
-In addition, at the end of year 1, the proposed research is conducted under the supervision student's research supervisor.
+In addition, at the end of year 1, the proposed research is conducted and reviewed under the supervision student's research supervisor. - e.

-- f.
 In the second year at least 10 EC points can be obtained by following workshops.
-This will be assessed by the various workshop coordinators in accordance with the provisions that also apply for the assessment of the modules in the first year. - g.
-Substitute education is possible according to the conditions as set out in 4.1. - h.
+This will be assessed by the various workshop coordinators in accordance with the provisions that also apply for the assessment of the modules in the first year. - f.
 During year 2, the student is expected to be present at general and specialized (work) discussions at the department of Neuroscience indicated by the research supervisor, and at other scientific meetings and seminars.
 The EC points for these are awarded by the program director.
-If a student is insufficiently present at these meetings he will be approached by the Master of Scheince coordinator or the program director at least three months before the end of year 2 to discuss how the obligations can be met.
+If a student is insufficiently present at these meetings he will be approached by the Master of Science coordinator or the program director at least three months before the end of year 2 to discuss how the obligations can be met. - g.
+Substitute education is possible according to the conditions as set out in 4.1.4